 - A. Nonpermanent positions which on the date established are for periods of more than one hundred twenty (120) days and less than twelve (12) months duration may be filled through the use of long-term nonpermanent appointments.
 Any individual hired pursuant to this provision shall meet the minimum qualifications as required of individuals seeking permanent employment in the class into which they are to be hired.
 The Employer agrees that all nonpermanent appointments will be consistent with AS 39.25.195 39.25.200. - B. In the event that a long-term nonpermanent bargaining unit member is worked for longer than twelve (12) months, except as provided in Section 9.05, the Employer will review the reasonableness of establishing a permanent position, except where the position has a specific termination.
-If a permanent position is established under this subsection, the Employer may recruit for the position and the long-term nonpermanent bargaining unit member shall be eligible to compete for the position.
+If a permanent position is established under this subsection, the Employer may recruit for the position and the long-term nonpermanent bargaining unit member shall be given preference in selection for the permanent position.
+Twice a year, the Union may request, in writing, to the Director of the Division of Personnel, that the Employer will provide the Union a list of all long-term nonpermanent bargaining unit members.
+The